This article will help you:

 - Lack a marketing team

-When you’re ready to get to work with predictive cohorts, be sure to read our Help Center articles on building predictive cohorts and using your predictive cohorts in campaigns first.
+When you’re ready to get to work with predictive cohorts, be sure to read our Help Center articles on building predictions and using your predictions in campaigns first.
 Or have a look at the section below, which describes the process by which Amplitude builds predictions and how they work.

 How predictions work